LauraMQuiros/Preventive-Imprisionment-Knowledge-System/README.md

 5 ECTS for the subject "Knowledge Technology Practical" taught in University of Groningen 2022-23 with code WBAI014-05.

 In the course, students design and construct a knowledge system based on expert knowledge.
 The course addresses rule-based representation and inference.

-@niusagumen, @MikClae and @LauraMQuiros, owner of the repository are the developers behind this code

 [^1]: More information in additional documentation folder docs, more specifically in files `report.tex` and `WeightAssignment.pdf`.
 [^2]: The crimes in the criminal record are talked about as "antecedents", which is a direct translation of the spanish term for a past crime figuring in the criminal record.
 Other mistranslations may be found.